lin1000/codepath-project1-flicks/README.md

 * [X] User can **scroll through current movies** from the Movie Database API
 * [X] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
-* [ X] For each movie displayed, user can see the following details:
+* [X] For each movie displayed, user can see the following details:
   * [X] Title, Poster Image, Overview (Portrait mode)
   * [X] Title, Backdrop Image, Overview (Landscape mode)